Dhiren-Mhatre/rock_paper_scissor_multiplayer_game/README.md

 - Keep track of wins, losses, and ties.
 - Autoplay feature to let the computer make moves automatically.
 - Reset the score to start afresh.
+- Also uses keyboard keys to pointout rock paper and scissor move.

 ## Demo